<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Average monthly rent across UK regions since January 2020.

-The most significant swing was recorded in the North East, where rents were up by 2.2%.
-This was followed by the East Midlands, which saw a 1.8% rise in costs.
+The most significant swing was recorded in the South East, where rents shot up by 11.2%, crossing the £1,600 barrier for the first time. the biggest reduction was recorded in the North West, which saw prices reduce by a dramatic 20% in August

 Click on region names to toggle them on and off